lxs602/Beginner-Computer-Data-Science-textbooks/README.md

 # Beginner-Computer-Data-Science-textbooks
-A small number of free textbooks not available as a PDF elsewhere, or as an outdated edition.
+A small number of free textbooks not available as a PDF elsewhere, or only as an outdated edition.

 Some textbooks may have been updated since the download date (May 2024); see scripts folder for scripts to download newer versions.